There will be a fiscal-cliff deal.

 And we will pray for everyone in Newtown, armed with a national consensus that movement, no matter how imperfect, is better than paralysis.

-This article appears in the Dec.
-19, 2012, edition of National Journal Daily as Amidst Grief, a Deal.
+This article appears in the December 19, 2012, edition of NJ Daily as Amidst Grief, a Deal.